aziontech/docs/src/includes/docs_help_center/en/real-time-metrics/l2-caching/caching-offload/l2-caching/index.md

 >
 > ORIGIN -> L2 CACHE -> EDGE

 To use L2 Caching and analyze data on it, you must activate it in your account.
-See the [L2 Caching documentation](https://www.azion.com/en/documentation/products/edge-application/edge-caching/#l2-caching){: target="_blank"} for more information.
+See the [L2 Caching documentation](https://www.azion.com/en/documentation/products/edge-application/edge-caching/#l2-caching) for more information.

 > **In what unit does data appear on graphs?**
 >